stephaneey/azure-and-k8s-architecture/availability-samples/readme.md

-# Availabilty Samples
+# Availability Samples

-This section contains examples of disaster recovery compliant apps with tips and tricks to minmize downtime.
+This section showcases examples of applications designed for disaster recovery, with practical tips and tricks to reduce downtime.

-Each folder has purpose-built diagrams along with markdown files that highlights the attention points and shed some light on the design choices.
+Each folder contains purpose-built diagrams and Markdown documentation that call out critical attention points and provide insight into the architectural decisions.

 | Release date | Description | Link |
 | ----------- | ----------- | ----------- |